 - Financials for any self-employment income (profit and loss statements, tax returns, and more)

 - Details on any other sources of income

 Give yourself a few days to get this information.
 You may need to request documents by mail, find old passwords, and wait for others to help you get what you need.

 Once you’ve narrowed down the field, apply with each lender.
 That’s the only way to get a detailed, legally-binding quote.
 Plan to spend roughly 45 minutes on your first application, and the next two applications should go more quickly.

-Residential history: You’ll need to provide your current address as well as any addresses you lived at during the previous two years.
-Lenders typically also want to know how much you spend on housing so they can compare your current expenses to a new loan payment.
+You’ll need to provide your current address as well as any addresses you lived at during the previous two years.
+Lenders typically also want to know how much you spend on the housing so they can compare your current expenses to a new loan payment.

 - Base income (salary or wages)

 - Earnings from overtime (and if you expect overtime to continue)

 - Other sources of income (rentals, freelancing, etc.)